Inviting First Graders to our class!

 Once the first graders left, I asked my students to revisit the question about whether or not they thought sloths lived good lives, if they’d want to be a sloth, etc. When I thought of this prompt the night before, I was certain most kids would be in favor of lots of sleeping, but boy was I wrong!
 Only two of my thirty one kids wanted to live the sloth life!
 This actually made me pretty happy based on the reasons they gave–like wanting to stay active and being able to explore!

-Lastly, my students loved this prompt so much they asked me if they could do it for the rainforest species they’re currently researching!
+My students loved this prompt so much they asked me if they could do it for the rainforest species they’re currently researching!
 Yes, yes, yes!
 So you can thank them for wanting more because I also left a fill-in-the-blank version so they can do this with any other animal!